typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Important]
 Don't forget to `commit` after executing a `define` query.
-Otherwise, anything you have defined is NOT committed to the original database that is running on the TypeDB server.
+Otherwise, anything we have defined is NOT committed to the original database that is running on the TypeDB server.
 When using one of the TypeDB Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
 Via the TypeDB Console, we use the `commit` command.
 </div>